profsmith89/ctps/_sources/chap02.md

 ## Splitting the problem into small pieces

-One of the keys to successfully writing a computational script is to break a large problem into small pieces and then write code to solve each of those pieces.
+One of the keys to successfully writing a computational script is to break a large problem into small pieces (i.e., problem decomposition) and then write code to solve each of those pieces.
 Later, you can pull the pieces together in order to create the script that meets the entire specification.

 What are the primary pieces in our problem specification?
 Well, we have to: